 In parallel with the problem of determining optimal unit size, is the equivalent problem of how to specify such units for input to the synthesiser.
 Plain text is no longer appropriate when the intention of the speaker is more important than the lexical sequence of the utterance.
-Instead, we need to enable the user to quickly access a given corpus segment (i.e., a phrase-sized utterance) by means of higherlevel intention-related functional constraints.
+Instead, we need to enable the user to quickly access a given corpus segment by means of higher-level intention-related constraints.